-- ensuring collaborative leadership from Leaders of Constituent Councils to enable decisions to be made - consolidating a programme team to operate as the 'engine' of the shadow CCA - drawing on staff from Constituent Councils, other stakeholders, and professional advisors - defining a resource plan so that individual authorities can take decisions about their financial and time commitments - developing an engagement plan to ensure that key partners, including District Councils and the business community are involved in the development activity - putting in place the necessary arrangements to begin developing plans for priority areas such as transport, skills, and employment

-• starting to consider the practical arrangements for shadow and combined authority working and decision making, including the role of districts and the Lancashire Leaders forum.
+- ensuring collaborative leadership from Leaders of Constituent Councils to enable decisions to be made - consolidating a programme team to operate as the 'engine' of the shadow LCCA drawing on staff from Constituent Councils, other stakeholders, and professional advisors - · defining a resource plan so that individual authorities can take decisions about their financial and time commitments - planning the integration of the functions of the LEP into the LCCA, ensuring it is ready for delivering functional responsibilities if the formal LCCA is established. - developing an engagement plan to ensure that key partners, including District Councils and the business community are involved in the development activity - putting in place the necessary arrangements to begin developing plans for priority areas such as transport, skills, and employment - starting to consider the practical arrangements for shadow and combined authority working and decision making, including the role of districts and the Lancashire Leaders forum.

-In this and subsequent stages, the relationship between the future CCA and existing local authorities (and other stakeholders) will be developed to ensure effective and constructive governance.
+In this and subsequent stages, the relationship between the future LCCA and existing local authorities (and other stakeholders) will be developed to ensure effective and constructive governance.

-Stage 2: Working as a shadow organisation -Spring 2024 to Autumn 2024
+Stage 2: Working as a shadow organisation - Summer 2024 to Autumn 2024

-In this stage, the focus will be on working as a shadow organisation and making preparations for the formal CCA.
+In this stage, the focus will be on working as a shadow organisation and making preparations for the formal LCCA.
 It is important to note that this shadow organisation will not be a new legal entity and therefore any activities (such as employing people or financial accountability) will be done by the existing local authorities.
 Functions at this stage will involve:

-- $\cdot$ preparing functional plans ready for the formal CCA to pick up if it is established - designing and confirming important aspects of the formal CCA, such as the future management structure and resources to enable delivery of the objectives - developing and designing a constitution for the CCA to ensure effective governance arrangements - planning the integration of the functions of the LEP into the CCA, ensuring it is ready for delivering functional responsibilities if the formal CCA is established.
+- preparing functional plans ready for the formal LCCA to pick up if it is established - designing and confirming important aspects of the formal LCCA, such as the future management structure and resources to enable delivery of the objectives - · developing and designing a constitution for the LCCA to ensure effective governance arrangements.

-Stage 3: Formal establishment of the CCA - Autumn 2024 onwards
+Stage 3: Formal establishment of the LCCA - Autumn 2024 onwards

-In this stage, which would follow the laying of the necessary Statutory Instrument, the constituent councils will begin to formally meet as a Combined County Authority, informed by the preparation and planning undertaken in the previous two stages.
+In this stage, which would follow the laying of the necessary Statutory Instrument, the constituent councils will begin to formally meet as a LCCA, informed by the preparation and planning undertaken in the previous two stages.
 It will begin to deliver on the objectives and ambitions of this proposal:

-- begin the process of appointment to Statutory Roles to manage the CCA's operations - delivering on functional plans to begin delivering CCA responsibilities and achieving outcomes for the region - scaling up the enabling competencies in order to allow the organisation to operate as required - implementing the governance model for the CCA, including establishing the various committees - continuing to enable the CCA to operationally evolve as is required.
+- begin the process of appointment to Statutory Roles to manage the LCCA's operations - · delivering on functional plans to begin delivering LCCA responsibilities and achieving outcomes for the region - scaling up the enabling competencies in order to allow the organisation to operate as required - implementing the governance model for the LCCA, including establishing the various committees - continuing to enable the LCCA to operationally evolve as is required.